 New Materials, Stories and Upcoming Events

 The CBM offers a variety of courses and workshops for both high school science teachers and undergraduate educators.
 Check back regularly for upcoming materials and events!

 Drugs, Drug Targets and You - a summer workshop

 This course introduces high school teachers to a variety of new instructional tools addressing the molecular basis of drug action and the science of addiction.
 Materials are focused on the basic molecular mechanisms of neuronal signaling.Learn More

 Genes, Genomes and Genomic Medicine - a summer workshop

 This course provides high school teachers with the background and tools to go beyond the Central Dogma of Molecular Biology (DNA → RNA → Protein) in their teaching, to engage their students in meaningful discussions of genomic science and its implications for personalized health care.Learn More

-The 2013-2014 SMART Teams are off and running!
+The 2014-2015 SMART Team registrations are now open!
 Visit the SMART Team pages for more information on local and remote SMART Teams.Learn More

 Our work is supported by grants from the NIH National Center for Research Resources SEPA program, the NSF CCLI program, the Department of Education Institute for Educational Sciences and the Howard Hughes Medical Institute.